evannetwork/api-blockchain-core/docs/profile/did.rst

   did.getDidDocument([did]);

 Get DID document for given DID.
+If the DID has a proof property, `getDidDocument` will attempt to validate the proof and throw an error if the proof is invalid.

 ----------
 Parameters